-Whether you are interested in language immersion, field studies, or a traditional classroom-based experience, there is a program that is right for you: Mount Holyoke students may choose from programs in more than 50 countries.
-Each year more than 200 Mount Holyoke students spend a semester or a year studying abroad: read on to see how you can become one of them.
+Whether you are interested in language immersion, field studies, or a traditional classroom-based experience, there is a program that is right for you: Mount Holyoke students may choose from more than 150 programs in 50 countries.
+Each year more than 200 Mount Holyoke students spend a semester or a year studying abroad.
+Watch the video for inspiration and advice from a few recent students, and read on to see how you can pursue your own study abroad goals.

 Are you interested in including an internship or CBL-type experience in your program of study abroad?
 MHC does not award academic credit for internships, but we have identified a number of programs for which students will receive credit for an academic course that accompanies an internship or other experience abroad.

 - Continued for 2015-16: Save by studying abroad in the fall!